Centiq/sap-hana/documentation/ansible/system-design-deployment.md

 ### Phase 1 Prerequisites

 - User must have an SAP account which has the correct permissions to download software and access Maintenance Planner
+- User has [SAP Download Manager](https://softwaredownloads.sap.com/file/0030000001316872019) installed on their workstation

 ### Phase 1 Inputs